Bronchial tree: structure, anatomy. Functions of the bronchi. The structure and role of the bronchi The bronchi are formed

 • pulmonary embolism, etc.

 They can be provoked various pathologies, gene diseases, wrong lifestyle.
-The lungs are very closely connected with other organs in the human body.
-It often happens that they suffer even if the main problem is associated with a disease of another organ.
+The lungs are very closely related to other organs found in the human body.
+It often happens that they suffer even if the main problem is related to a disease of another organ.

-In structure human body quite interesting is such an "anatomical structure" as the chest, where the bronchi and lungs, heart and large vessels, as well as some other organs are located.
-This part of the body, formed by the ribs, sternum, spine and muscles, is designed to reliably protect the organ structures located inside it from external influence...
+In the building human body Quite interesting is such an “anatomical structure” as the chest, where the bronchi and lungs, the heart and large vessels, as well as some other organs are located.
+This part of the body, formed by the ribs, sternum, spine and muscles, is designed to reliably protect the organ structures located inside it from external influence.
 Also, due to the respiratory muscles, the chest provides breathing, in which the lungs play one of the most important roles.

 The human lungs, the anatomy of which will be discussed in this article, are very important organs, because it is thanks to them that the breathing process is carried out.
 They fill the entire chest cavity, with the exception of the mediastinum, and are the main ones in the entire respiratory system.